krish-21/iStock/README.md

 The program comes to an end.
 When the program ends, all the data of the user is deleted.

+If you want to save your data, you can copy the text file records.txt before exiting the program!

 ## Using iStock